 My goal for this rule is to advocate to prepare all kids to be successful for an uncertain future.
-I believe we need to get better at teaching/preparing students who may have less resources than other children.
+I believe we need to get better at teaching and preparing students who may have fewer resources than other children.
 Every child is born with a brain.
 Our responsibility, as educators, is to help prepare that brain for solving problems and have a quality life.

 Yes, Black Lives Matter AND Black Minds Matter.
-I am troubled by the resistance, mainly white people, that push back on the ‘Black Lives Matter’ movement.
+I am troubled by the resistance, on the part of white people mainly, to the ‘Black Lives Matter’ movement.
 I have not heard anyone who supports BLM say, “ONLY Black Lives Matter.”
 It seems to me that BLM’s goal is to stop killing black people who are unarmed by armed white people.
 BLM also wants society to start respecting and valuing the lives of people of color as much as they do the lives of white people.

 What if the reverse was happening with the same frequency?
 There would be no limit to the resources used to stop the killing.
 Continuing to kill people of color, the poor, and those in under-resourced communities is not only an example of inhumanity.
 This is a faulty short-term strategy.

 The willingness to do jobs few want to do is filled with a high percentage of people of color and the poor.
 I do not see a huge number of white people ready to go to the fields to cultivate our food.
 The fact is people in positions of power and control are the benefactors of those who are doing the hard labor.

 From my experience in schools, for over forty years, when people quit talking, they tend to get physical.
 Physical pushing leads to aggressive action and devastating consequences.
 A rule I developed over the years is, ‘never confront someone on something they can’t change in fifteen seconds.’
 Being black, a woman, or gay is not something people can change.
 Being a jerk is something people can change.
 See a previous post on bullies and bystanders.